+Regular attendance and punctuality are keys to a student's academic success, as there is a direct relationship between regular, punctual attendance and success in school.
+In addition to academic success, regular school attendance has positive impacts on mental health and wellbeing and social development.
 Punctuality, attendance, and reliability are essential values.
 Tardiness and irregular attendance cause valuable learning time to be lost and takes time away from opportunities.
-Regular attendance and punctuality are keys to a student's academic success, as there is a direct relationship between regular, punctual attendance and success in school.
-In addition to academic success, regular school attendance has positive impacts on mental health and well-being and social development.